scalalogo/scalalogo.github.io/en/2_language_basics.md

 ## Loops

 Very often we want to execute the same (or similar) piece of code consecutively.
-The simplest way to achieve this (which is not a part of Scala Standard Library nor is it a loop) is:
+The simplest way to achieve this is:

 ```scala
 repeat(10) {